The Editorial Archive

 The Watcher’s Signal

-The address is used only to send the Signal.
+The address is used only to send the new-article alert.
 Not sold, not traded, not shared.
-Unsubscribe at any time.
+Unsubscribe at any time from the foot of any alert.
 See the privacy policy for full disclosure.

 What the Signal is, and is not

 The Signal is short, deliberate, and unhurried.
 It does not promote products.
 It does not run sponsored placements within the editorial body.
-The Reading Room block at the foot of each issue carries the standing Amazon Associates offers that fund the site; those are clearly disclosed.
-The body of the Signal is editorial only.
+The Reading Room block at the foot of each article carries the standing Amazon Associates offers that fund the site; those are clearly disclosed.
+The body of every article is editorial only.

 The Signal does not summarise the news cycle.
 The editors hold that the news cycle is itself a category of operation, and the reader is better served by the older grammar than by another running commentary on the day’s noise.
 Where a current event genuinely intersects with the protective tradition — a marked liturgical feast, a relevant pontifical statement, an ecclesial event of weight — the Signal will name it.
 The rest, the editors leave to the news organisations whose business it is.

 The hour is late.
-The Signal is short.
+The articles are free.
 The reader is awake.

 — The Editors